2bc4/streamlink-ttvlol/README.md

 #### Automatically
 Copy the command below and paste it into powershell. ***Do not run powershell as admin.***

 If you don't know how to open powershell.
-Press windows key + r and type powershell into the box then press enter.
+Press windows key + r and type ```powershell``` into the box and press enter.
 Copy the contents of the box below and then right click in the powershell window and press enter.
 ```
 $null= New-Item -ItemType Directory -Path .\AppData\Roaming\streamlink\plugins -Force; iwr -Uri 'https://github.com/2bc4/streamlink-ttvlol/releases/latest/download/twitch.py' -OutFile .\AppData\Roaming\streamlink\plugins\twitch.py
 ```